 16. Subscription service fees

-16.1 Subscription fees are payable either via direct debit instalments monthly in advance or one-off payment annually in advance.
-Subscription fees are based on headcount which incorporates all permanent employees, any other fixed term contract workers included on the Customers payroll and any agency workers with longer than 12 weeks employment history.
-If during the course of a year your number of employees increases by more than 20% then EEF reserves the right to levy an additional subscription fee for the remainder of the year in question.
-EEF reserves the right to revise your subscription fees on the anniversary date of joining where your employee numbers have increased, or in line with clause 19 where usage exceeds that reasonably expected.
-Additionally EEF will only provide a reduction in fee during the course of a subscription year where headcount has reduced by more than 20%.
+16.1 Subscription fees are primarily payable via direct debit instalments monthly in advance, due on the 1st calendar day of each month, or where the 1st is a weekend, the first working day thereafter.
+Subscription fees are based on full headcount (not FTE) which incorporates all permanent employees, any other fixed term contract workers included on the Customers payroll and any agency workers with longer than 12 weeks employment history.
+If at any point your number of employees increases then EEF reserves the right to increase the subscription fee from the point that headcount increased.
+EEF also reserves the right to revise your subscription fees at any point in line with clause 19 where usage exceeds that reasonably expected as compared to the fees paid by the Customer.
+Additionally EEF will provide a reduction in fee where headcount has reduced.

-16.2 In the event that any fees or charges whatsoever are due to EEF, or your subscription fee has been incorrectly calculated then you agree to settle any invoice for additional or unpaid subscription fees rendered by EEF via direct debit collection over the remaining instalment plan during the course of the subscription year or one-off payment in full.
+16.2 In the event that any fees or charges whatsoever are due to EEF, or your subscription fee has been incorrectly calculated then you agree to settle any invoice for additional or unpaid subscription fees rendered by EEF via direct debit collection over an agreed instalment plan.

-16.3 Customers subscribe to EEF services through three different levels of service as described in your contract.
+16.3 Customers subscribe to EEF services through varying levels of service package as described in your contract.
 Please note that you will only be entitled to access those services which are included within a service level you have subscribed to.

-16.4 If you wish to move up to a higher service level at any point in time a revised invoice will be issued to reflect the upgraded service option from the date of upgrade.
-Any additional subscription fees due will be reflected either within your instalment plan over the remainder of the subscription year, or in the case of annual fee payers, a further required additional payment.
+16.4 If you wish to move up to a higher service level at any point in time Subscription fees will be immediately uplifted to reflect the upgraded service option from the date of upgrade.
 You will also be required to commit for a further minimum term of 12 months from the date of upgrade.

-16.5 The right to access services commences upon successful collection of the initial and subsequent direct debit payments or, where applicable, annual payment in advance.
+16.5 The right to access services commences upon successful collection of the initial and subsequent direct debit payments.

-16.7 Where a direct debit collection is returned as unsuccessful, through no fault of EEF, EEF reserve the right to hold off on commencement of work until such time that payment is received in full, either through electronic payment or reinstated direct debit collection.
-EEF reserves the right to charge an administration fee of £15 for each returned direct debit.
+16.7 Where a direct debit collection is returned as unsuccessful, through no fault of EEF, EEF reserve the right to put on hold any and all services with immediate effect until such time that payment is received in full, either through electronic payment or reinstated direct debit collection.
+EEF reserves the right to charge an administration fee of £30 for each returned direct debit.

 17. Pay-as-you-go (“PAYG”) service fees

-17.1 Customers who select Tribunal and/or Settlement Agreement services on a PAYG basis will be quoted a fixed PAYG fee on a case by case basis prior to the commencement of any work.
+17.1 Customers who use Tribunal and/or Settlement Agreement services on a PAYG basis will be quoted a fixed PAYG fee on a case by case basis prior to the commencement of any work.

 17.2 Upon agreement to the quoted fixed PAYG fee, the Customer acknowledges that such fees are payable in advance of commencement of the work.